techlore/go-incognito/Scripts/Section 7/1_ Course Summary.md

 Welcome to section 7, this lesson will summarize everything we’ve learned, and the next video will be our final goodbyes.

-Here’s the final promo, so listen up :)

-[Promotional Spot]

 Section 1 covered basic terms and information needed to get started: explaining what is privacy and security, why we should care, FOSS, metadata, and the convenience line.
 Section 2 was dedicated to getting you a clean slate through